All of the 3-hour courses described below-except 241, 350 and 352-satisfy the general literature requirement of the core.

 All 300- and 400-level courses have as a prerequisite any 100- or 200-level course or permission of the instructor.

-ATTENTION MAJORS: Students should take English 380 (Literary Theory and Criticism) in the fall of their junior year.
+ATTENTION MAJORS: English majors should take English 380: Literary Theory and Criticism in the fall of their junior year.
 They should take 480/481 (Capstone) during their senior year unless they are considering an honors project, in which case they should talk to their advisor about taking it earlier.
-It is recommended that students complete 380 and two other 300-level courses before enrolling in the capstone.
+It is recommended that students complete 380 and two other 300-level courses before enrolling in the Capstone.

 English 222.02 American Literature

 Prof. Horne, MWF 9:30-10:20

 This course is a survey that will introduce you to the richly expansive tradition of American literature after the Civil War and up to the present.
 Exploring a range of literary genres-such as novels, short stories, essays, and poetry-we will study how major authors negotiate American identities and interact with historical developments.
 We will consider how authors respond to and shape literary movements such as realism, modernism, and postmodernism while also navigating a uniquely American cultural legacy.
 We will primarily use the Norton Anthology, and writers discussed will include Mark Twain, Henry James, Langston Hughes, Flannery O'Connor, and Octavia Butler, among others.

 Prof. Weese, TR 8:30-9:50